 Bob Beck

-News DirectorBob Beck has been News Director of Wyoming Public Radio since 1988.
+Bob Beck retired from Wyoming Public Media after serving as News Director of Wyoming Public Radio for 34 years.
 During his time as News Director WPR has won over 100 national, regional and state news awards.

 Bob was given the WEA School Bell Award for education reporting and was honored by the Governor’s Council on Impaired Driving for his reporting.
 On the television side, Bob has been part of two Emmy Award-winning PBS telecasts.

-In his career, Bob has covered the legislature longer than any Wyoming broadcaster.
+In his career, Bob covered the legislature longer than any Wyoming broadcaster.
 Additional coverage as a reporter includes events such as the Mark Hopkinson execution, the Jessica Dubroff plane crash, the Matthew Shepard murder and a drunk driving crash that killed eight University of Wyoming Athletes.

 Bob taught broadcast news at the University of Wyoming for 20 years and twice was honored with a Top Prof award by the UW Mortar Board.

-Around Laramie, Bob is active in community events.
+Around Laramie, Bob was active in community events.
 He co-chaired the 2009 Albany County United Way Campaign, served as President of the United Way Board, and has been involved with other non-profit organizations as a board member and volunteer.

 Prior to coming to WPR, Bob worked as a News and Sportscaster at stations in Wyoming and Illinois.
 He received a Bachelor of Science degree in Radio-Television from Southern Illinois University at Carbondale and is a native of Wheaton, Illinois in suburban Chicago.